 Employer contribution rates during the period were based on the December 31, 2013 actuarial valuation.
-The rates based on a percentage of payroll, first became effective July 1, 2015.

 Tier 1/tier 2 employer contribution rates are 7.76 percent and the OPSRP employer contribution rates are 3.07 percent for general service employees.
-Employer contributions for the year ended June 30, 2015 were \$4,822, excluding amounts to fund employer specific liabilities.
+Employer contributions for the year ended June 30, 2017 were \$8,054.